javiertelioz/clean-architecture-go/README.md

 ### Server, Routes and Plugins

-Server, routes and plugins can be considered as "plumbery-code" that exposes the API to the external world, via an instance of gin server.
+Server, routes and plugins can be considered as "plumbery-code" that exposes the API to the external world, via an instance of [gin-gonic](https://gin-gonic.com/) server.

 The role of the server is to intercept the HTTP request and match the corresponding route.